 Check the seat belts.
-If there’s a grinding noise as you pull to attach, it could be from dried mud or dirt clogging the mechanism.
+If there’s a grinding noise as you pull to attach, it could be from dried mud, dirt or sand clogging the mechanism.

 Check the wires under the dashboard by flexing them.
 Wet wires become brittle when they dry, so listen for a cracking noise.

 A musty smell is a dead giveaway.

 But the seller may have covered that up with air fresheners, so a strong perfume smell, including from cleaning solutions, is another giveaway.